 How does a coach help a player maximise their return on training?
-Todd Beane, Founder of TOVO International & regular PDP contributor discusses the value in prioritising learning and maximising training time to get the most out of every session.
+Todd Beane, Founder of TOVO Institute & regular PDP contributor discusses the value in prioritising learning and maximising training time to get the most out of every session.

 Wouldn’t you want to maximize the return on the investment of your time and energy?